GCPhillips/knowledge-bank/zettelkasten/Logistic Regression.md

 # Logistic Regression
 Maps a real number to a probability (i.e. predicts a value between 0-1).

-Used for classification problems where the probability of the classification is needed (for example, "there is .72 probability (72%) this picture contains a dog").
+Used for [[Classification]] problems where the probability of the classification is needed (for example, "there is .72 probability (72%) this picture contains a dog").

 The goal during training is to maximize the likelihood of seeing the results given the input data (or equivalently, minimize the negative log-likelihood):